Heapy/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
 * [stantanasi/streamflix](https://github.com/stantanasi/streamflix) - An Android TV and mobile app to stream movies and TV shows for free
-* [BobbyESP/Spowlo](https://github.com/BobbyESP/Spowlo) - A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library
 * [keymapperorg/KeyMapper](https://github.com/keymapperorg/KeyMapper) - An Android app that change what the buttons do on your devices!
 * [etchdroid/etchdroid](https://github.com/etchdroid/etchdroid) - An application to write OS images to USB drives, on Android, no root required.
 * [YenalyLiew/Han1meViewer](https://github.com/YenalyLiew/Han1meViewer) - An Unofficial Hanime1.me Application for Android.